 Richard Watson is British, and is a consultant with Ethos Study Guidance, providing guidance to young people in writing their "personal statement" and preparing them for interviews with British universities.

 Richard graduated in economics and geography from Queen's University Belfast and the University of Cambridge, where he obtained a Post Graduate Certificate in Education (PGCE).
 He has worked in primary and secondary schools.
 At secondary level he was for a period of 10 years responsible for careers guidance and helping pupils obtain places at universities.

-For the last 10 years he has worked as an independent consultant.
-Young people especially appreciate his positive and encouraging approach.
+For the last 15 years he has worked as an independent consultant.
+Young people especially appreciate his positive and encouraging approach as well his professionalism.
 In providing guidance, he is able to draw upon his very extensive network of contacts acquired during his long years of experience in the field of education.

 French, consultant for ETHOS study guidance, Sophie guides students in their academic art projects: foundation years, university in the United Kingdom, France and Europe.
 Sophie helps students to build a portfolio and prepare for competitive exams and interviews.